2013 Utah Legislative Session

 Railroad crossing safety continues to be a huge problem in this state.
 Through this Resolution, we hope to bring increased safety and awareness to the importance of acting safely while around railroad tracks and railroad crossings.
-This has passed the Senate and will be in a House Committee sometime this next week.
-Here's a photo of the press conference after the passage of the bill:
+This bill has passed both the Senate and the House.

 HB 369 - "State Auditor Revisions" - (I am the chief sponsor of this bill)

 This bill authorizes the state auditor to conduct a performance and special purpose audit to determine whether an entity's management, control, and information systems are adequate, effective, and secure.
 Hopefully this will ensure that computer security issues, such as the hacking and breach of the Medicaid database system, won't occur again.
-This is set for a hearing in the House Government Operation Committee on Monday, March 4.
+This passed the floor of the House on March 7 and is in the Senate for their consideration.

 HB 139 - "Science, Technology, Engineering, and Mathematics Action Center" - (I am a co-sponsor of this bill)

 We have learned from tough experience that sometimes we're educating our kids with subjects that don't necessarily translate well into the marketplace after graduation.
 The market right now needs more graduates in the science, technology, engineering and math fields.
 This bill attempts to do exactly this.
 A BIG step in the right direction.
-This bill passed the House 68-1 this last week and is on its way to the Senate.
+This bill passed the House 68-1 this last week and is currently in the Senate.

 My contact information is as follows.
 Feel free to contact me regarding any issue